-ALIGNER focuses on a limited number of topical areas with highest relevance for P&LEAs and other actors in the field of law enforcement and Al. To start with, this and the next iteration of the roadmap focus on the topic of 'Disinformation and Social Manipulation' and the associated challenges and opportunities.

-Specifically, this initial roadmap provides the description of the first ALIGNER narrative - a description of a potential future scenario of the (mis)use of AI fir disinformation and social manipulation; initial practitioner needs and AI technologies - both specific to the narrative and more general; a general overview of ethical and legal implications of the use of AI by P&LEAs; and a first overview of identified research projects in the field of AI.
+ALIGNER focuses on a limited number of topical areas with highest relevance for P&LEAs and other actors in the field of law enforcement and AI.
+To start with, the first iteration of the roadmap (D5.3) focused on the topic of 'Disinformation and Social Manipulation' and the associated challenges and opportunities.
+Specifically, the initial roadmap provided the description of the first ALIGNER narrative - a description of a potential future scenario of the (mis)use of AI for disinformation and social manipulation; initial practitioner needs and AI technologies - both specific to the narrative and more general; a general overview of ethical and legal implications of the use of AI by P&LEAs; and a first overview of identified research projects in the field of AI.